MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/scopes.md

 ms.assetid: c88868bd-8101-48f3-b76d-17c858181fda
 ms.service: azure-devops-artifacts
 ms.topic: conceptual
-ms.date: 06/08/2022
+ms.date: 09/11/2023
 monikerRange: '<= azure-devops'
 ---

-# Npm scopes
+# Use Npm scopes in Azure Artifacts

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-Npm scopes are a way of grouping related packages together.
-A scope allows you to create a package with the same name as other packages created by different users without conflicts.
-Using scopes, you can separate public and private packages by adding the scope prefix *@SCOPE_NAME* and configuring the *.npmrc* file to only use a feed for that scope.
+Npm scopes serve as a means to categorize related packages into groups.
+These scopes enable you to create packages with identical names to those created by different users without encountering conflicts.
+By using scopes, you have the ability to segregate public and private packages by adding the scope prefix *@scopeName* and configuring the .npmrc file to exclusively use a feed with that particular scope.

-With Azure Artifacts, you can publish and download both scoped and non-scoped packages to/from feeds or public registries.
-Using npm scopes is also useful with self-hosted on-premise servers that do not have internet access because setting up upstream sources in that case is not possible.
-Using scopes:
+Azure Artifacts provides the capability to publish and download both scoped and non-scoped packages from feeds or public registries.
+Npm scopes are particularly valuable when working with self-hosted on-premise servers lacking internet access, as configuring upstream sources in such scenarios is not feasible.
+In summary, when using scopes:

 - We don't have to worry about name collisions.
 - No need to change the npm registry in order to install or publish our packages.